All Guides

 Enter District Notification Date

-Enter the date you notified your school district of your intent to enroll in PSEO.
-This must be by May 30 (fall) or October 30 (spring) as required by Minnesota law.
+Enter the date you told your school district you're doing PSEO.
+State law requires this by May 30 (fall) or October 30 (spring).

 6